Skip to content

 No, parents’ citizenship status will not affect financial aid eligibility at Clark.
 In addition to the financial information on the CSS, some additional financial documents will need to be submitted to Clark.
 If parents file taxes, they can submit their W-2 and tax returns.
 If parents do not file taxes, they can submit a Nontax Filer Statement.

-A student who is undocumented or has DACA or TPS and has health insurance that meets Massachusetts’ requirements can request a waiver to the otherwise required Clark’s Student Health Insurance Plan.
+A student who is undocumented or has DACA or TPS and has health insurance that meets Massachusetts’ requirements can apply for a waiver online by visiting https://www.universityhealthplans.com/clark.
+Should you have challenges accessing the waiver, please contact Christine Bostek in Student Accounts at cbostek@clarku.edu.

 If a student has a work authorization card based on DACA or TPS, they can work in the U.S. and they should view open positions on Handshake.
 Feel free to contact Julie Bolduc in Student Employment with any questions.

 Unfortunately, if a student is undocumented, they cannot work on campus.
-However, they may be able to secure a volunteer position so that they can build your work experiences for their resume.
-If you are an undergraduate student, make an appointment in Handshake with a career adviser by topic (including career advising or finding funding for unpaid opportunities.
+Students without work authorization can build on their experiences for their resumes for the future through volunteer opportunities.
+Undergraduate students can make an appointment in Handshake with a career adviser by topic (including career advising or finding funding for unpaid opportunities).
 Instructions for this are found here.
 Graduate students should reach out to their respective career services offices.

 Resources for Students

-There are many departments at Clark who strive to support students who are undocumented or hold DACA or TPS status.
+There are many departments at Clark that strive to support students who are undocumented or hold DACA or TPS status.

 Office of Diversity and Inclusion (ODI)